Victorian Railways narrow-gauge freight vehicles: Gallery of NQR variants

+172NQ Upper Ferntree Gully framework for excursion traffic canvas, later used for sheep traffic.
+86NQ was similarly modified.

-Cattle trucks—^{N}MM
+Cattle trucks—^{N}M^{M}, later NM

 This class consisted of 15 vehicles.
 Construction started in 1899, but the first ^{N}MM did not enter service until 1903.
 After this the rest of the class followed slowly, with the last of the class not entering service until 1917.
 They looked similar to the MM cattle trucks, despite being built 25 years earlier.
+The trucks ere fitted with four doors in the corners, each of which comprised a lower half that dropped down to form a ramp and an upper half made of two outward-swinging panels.
+The curved roof was corrugated iron.
+Full-length footboards were originally fitted on each side, but these and some handrails were later removed.
+Additionally, most of the fleet had an internal partition fitted later, to split the wagon capacity into two equal compartments.

 As part of the late 1920s recoding, the class was altered to NM.
 Around the same time, all but the class leader had autocouplers fitted (1 NM was not converted until 1941).

 In the mid-1920s there was a derailment on the Moe–Walhalla line.
 In the consist were NM vehicles.
 It was determined that the derailment was caused by "spooked" horses in an NM vehicle.
 The vehicle was coupled next to an NA tank engine which was running bunker first.
 The smoke from the funnel apparently was the reason for the distress.
 After this investigation, the ends of all the NM class were progressively boarded up.

 As the narrow-gauge lines were closed, the trucks were sold off.
 Most were scrapped; 13 ^{N}MM is used by Puffing Billy on wood trains, and 6 NM was recently rescued from a farm and is currently in storage awaiting restoration.

-Louvred trucks—^{N}UU
+Louvre trucks—^{N}U^{U}, later NU

 The standard louvred truck design for the Victorian narrow-gauge lines, the ^{N}UU vehicles, were constructed in three batches; the first seven from 1899 to 1901, an eighth in 1906 and the last six in 1911, for a total class of fourteen.
 They looked very similar to the U trucks of the broad-gauge.
 These trucks were painted white until approximately 1910, as shown in two photographs of NUU 1.
+Given construction dates, it is likely that van 8^{N}U^{U} entered service painted brown, and the same is probable for vans 9-14.

+Later in service life the full-length footboards were removed and replaced with shorter versions just at the central door opening.